 In 1860, Lemuel, Louisiana, her children, his son, and their oldest child are living in Lee County, Iowa.
 By 1870, Lemuel and Louisiana had four children together.
 At this point, Louisiana's daughter Mary Ann was married to John Macklin and was living in Quincy, Illinois, Lemuel's son Lawrence was living with another family and working on the farm although he was only 12, and Louisiana's son Louis does not appear in the records.
 It is assumed that he must have died; however, no confirming record has been found.

 In 1873, Lemuel, Louisiana, and the children that they had together [Lemuel Franklin (m.
 Annie Brockmeyer, 2 children), William Thomas (m.
 Louretta Johnston, Mollie Jaynes; one child with Louretta, three with Mollie and a step-son), Andrew Johnson (m.
 Rosa Ellis, 9 children), Ida Belle (m.
 John Lane/Lame, 2 children), and Joseph (Henry) (m.
 Laura Geer, 10 children) moved to Crawford County, Kansas, apparently leaving Lawrence, who was only 15, behind in Iowa.
-Their last child, Francis E., who married Charles Munroe, no children) was born in Kansas in 1874.
-Note: Francis' name was changed to Minnie Almeda sometime after 1880.
+Their last child, Minnie Alameda, who married Charles Munroe, no children) was born in Kansas in 1874.
+Note: Minnie Almeda's name was originally Francis E. The name changed sometime after 1880.

 Sometime after 1875, Louisiana was ailing and the family headed to where family lived.
 It is unclear whether they made it to their destination or whether they had to stop due to Louisiana’s deteriorating health.
 In 1879, Louisiana died in Bates County, Missouri.